 NSW national parks are no smoking areas.
 Did you know that 7 billion cigarette butts are littered across Australia every year?
 This puts lives and property at risk, ruining beaches, spoiling the beauty of our parks, and endangering wildlife.

 Read more about No smoking in national parks

-The smoking ban in NSW national parks and reserves will:
+The smoking ban in NSW national parks:

-- Reduce littering in national parks
+- Reduces littering in national parks.

 NPWS wants to reduce fire risk and littering in our parks and reserves.
-The NSW government is also committed to helping to reduce smoking.
+The NSW Government is also committed to helping to reduce smoking.
 With your help, we can keep our parks safe and healthy for generations to come.